-In 2017 submission, in response to the UNFCCC review process, more information on the CH4 conversion factors is provided.
-Data on CH4 conversion factors are based on the Nitrogen Balance Inter-regional Project (CRPA, 2006[a]).
-The project was conducted with the collaboration of the Italian regions with the highest concentration of livestock and were analyzed data on breeding performance, on food consumption, on the characteristics and composition of rations.
-The production of methane per head was estimated on the basis of the estimate of dry matter intake, calculated as weight percentage, by applying a conversion factor of energy intake into methane (CRPA, 1997 [a]).
+In 2017 submission, in response to the UNFCCC review process, additional information on the CH4 conversion factors is provided.
+Data on CH4 conversion factors are based on the Nitrogen Balance Interregional Project (CRPA, 2006[a]).
+The project was carried out in cooperation with the Italian regions having the highest concentration of livestock; data on breeding performance, on food consumption, on the characteristics and composition of rations were analyzed.
+The production of methane per head was estimated on the basis of the estimate of dry matter intake, calculated as weight percentage, by applying a conversion factor of energy intake into methane.
 Methane conversion factors were estimated from the values indicated by the IPCC Guidelines and on the basis of the food digestibility, considering food more digestible in the case of animals for fattening and richer in fiber in the case of animals for replacement (CRPA, 2006[a]).
 Detailed information is reported in Annex 7.

 In Table 5.7, Implied Emission Factors (IEF) for non-dairy cattle are shown.
-In 2015, the non dairy-cattle EF was 46.9 kg CH4 head-1 year-1 as IPCC 2006 Guidelines default EF is 57 kg CH4 head-1 year-1 (IPCC, 2006).
+In 2016, the non dairy-cattle EF was 47.1 kg CH4 head-1 year-1 as IPCC 2006 Guidelines default EF is 57 kg CH4 head-1 year-1 (IPCC, 2006).
 The inter-annual decrease 2005/2006 of the IEF for non-dairy cattle is related to the reduction in the number of animals for some categories and an increase in the number of the 'less than 1 year for the slaughter' category (no emissions) (see Table 5.4).
 This last category (calves) has not been considered when estimating methane emissions as they are milk fed.
-However relevant parameters for this category, used for estimating N_2O emissions from manure management, are the following:
+The relevant parameters, for estimating N2O emissions from manure management, for this category, are the following:

-- Average body weight: 157 kg;
+• Average body weight: 157 kg;

-- Nitrogen excretion: 11.9 kg N/head/year;
+• Nitrogen excretion: 11.9 kg N/head/year;

-- Average milk period: 4-6 months;
+• Average milk period: 4-6 months;

-- Average weight at slaughter: less than 300 kg.
+• Average weight at slaughter: less than 300 kg.